bobstaypolo/bobstaypolo.github.io/_posts/2026-05-29-what-banks-do.md

 3. What controls the amount of banknotes in circulation
 4. How are banknotes brought into and out of circulation

-To my head around what actually happens, I had to learn to think in terms of the balance sheets of the 4 parties involved.
+To get my head around what actually happens, I had to learn to think in terms of the balance sheets of the 4 parties involved.
 4 and not 3?
 Yes, you have the bank, the depositor, the lendee, and the issuer of the banknotes, in the UK typically the Bank of England.
 As for what a balance sheet is, it is an attempt to capture the financial state of an entity at a moment in time.
-It lossily distills the complexities of the contracts that an entity has into a single number.
+It lossily distills the complexities of the various contracts that an entity holds into the 'value' of the positive value ones (the assets) and the 'value' of the negative ones (liablilties).
 Sometimes you will see balance sheets represented as so https://cdn.corporatefinanceinstitute.com/assets/A-Balance-Sheet.png I like to imagine that each party has a wide filing cabinet, parted in the middle, with contracts relating to assets on the